TechJunkie is a BOX20 Media Company

 Amazon Prime Video allows you to adjust the subtitles in many different ways.
-As said, you can change the size, style, font color, etc. However, have in mind that some of the settings can be device-specific.
-This means the subtitle management is done somewhat differently on Apple TV, for example.
+You can change the size, style, font color, etc. However, have in mind that some of the settings can be device-specific.

-To change the subtitles’ appearance, you should log in to your Amazon account on your computer and choose Subtitles under Account & Settings.
+To change the subtitles’ appearance, login to your Amazon account on your computer and choose Subtitles under Account & Settings.
 The Subtitles window gives you one default preset and three customizable ones.

 Select the customizable preset you like and click on the Edit button.
 The following menu allows you to tweak three subtitle features: text, background, and window.

 For text, you can change the size, color, edge, opacity, and font.
 Window and background options include opacity and color only.
-Once you are happy with the way a subtitle preset looks, click on the Save button and the changes will apply to all devices connected to your Amazon Prime Video.
+Once you are happy with the way a subtitle preset looks, click the Save button and the changes will apply to all devices connected to your Amazon Prime Video account.

 Setting up CC on your Amazon account is pretty straightforward, but it might not work for some users.
 If you experience such a problem, the smart TV settings are your first line of defense.

 Most major brands like Sony, LG, and Panasonic offer quick CC access via remote.
 So, find the CC button on the remote and press it to get the subtitles on the screen.
 In case this doesn’t work, you’ll need to access the smart TV settings.

-The verbiage might be different but you should find the subtitles in Video Playback or maybe Display menus.
+The verbiage might be different, but you should find the subtitles in the Video Playback or Display menus.
 If you need help with navigation, you can always find a quick guide on the manufacturer’s website.

 Select the huge gear icon on your Apple TV to access the Settings and enter the General menu on top of the screen.
-Choose Accessibility under General and then Subtitles and Captioning.
+Choose Accessibility under General, then Subtitles and Captioning.